burundai-t/finite-row-graded-magmas-over-f3/README.md

-# PAB preprint support repository
+# Finite Row-Graded Magmas over F3: Intrinsic Selection and Linearization

-This repository contains the current manuscript and the finite support package for the PAB preprint.
+This repository contains the current manuscript and the finite support package for the preprint.

 The repository separates three roles: